thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Introduction.md

 way.
 Mrs. L'Engle's theology in that book is *really really* sketchy, but like many distortions of true Catholic thought, makes for interesting fiction.
 This is not really a cross-over, you will not see the characters from any of the non-Rowling works I am taking ideas from here.

-A huge multi-way crossover is, however, the most concise way to describe what this *is*.
+Rather, as I said, that book caused a me to think about the Harry Potter universe differently, but it was not until I was reading CmptrWz' _[For Want of an Outfit][FWoaO1]_ Chapters 30 through 35 that what I am trying for here *really* came clear.
+Left unadulterated, Mrs. Rowling's Harry Potter universe has too few consequences.
+I harp on that theme in my [[Harrypedia]].
+This fanfiction is a harsher universe.
+Magic, even if not "dark" and *intentionally* harmful, cannot always be undone or fixed.
+There can be not only life-long repercussions, but *generational* repercussions from the spells and potions that are so often carelessly used.

 I am taking some things from _[Many Waters][MW2]_, some from C. S. Lewis' _[The Screwtape Letters][TSL]_, some from actual Catholic theology, some from various myths and legends, and some from Tolkien's Middle Earth universe.
 I am grafting these ideas into the Harry Potter universe, replacing some of its actual world building with these grafted bits, extending it in other places.

 A lot of authors will try to do almost all their world building within the